-*We respectfully request that any teacher who downloads any materials being provided by Julie Cajune for this Teaching, please only use such items in the classroom.
+*We respectfully request that any teacher who downloads any materials being provided by Julie Cajune for this Curriculum, please only use such items in the classroom.
 None of these materials is intended for publication in any form without permission; everything is copyrighted.

 THE FIRST OF TWO DAYS OR CLASS PERIODS